aparmendariz/mcf_docs/docs/source/algorithm_reference/training.rst

    * - ``cf_n_min_max``
      - Largest minimum leaf size.
 Default is None.
    * - ``cf_chunks_maxsize``
-     - Randomly splits training data in chunks and takes the average of the estimated parameters to improve scalability
+     - Randomly splits training data in chunks and averages the estimated parameters (improved scalability).
+Default is None.
    * - ``cf_subsample_factor_eval``
-     - Subsampling can be used to reduce the size of the dataset that the program needs to process
+     - Subsampling to reduce the size of the dataset to process.
+Default is None.
    * - ``cf_random_thresholds``
-     - Enable the use of random thresholds in the decision trees
+     - Enable the use of random thresholds in the decision trees.
+Default is None.
    * - ``p_choice_based_sampling``
-     -  Choice based sampling to speed up programme if treatment groups have very different sizes
+     -  Choice based sampling to speed up programme if treatment groups have different sizes.
+Default is False.
    * - ``gen_mp_parallel`
-     -  Choice based sampling to speed up programme if treatment groups have very different sizes

-**Note**: The smaller the minimum leaf size, the longer is the computation time, as the tree is grown deeper.
-This increase in computation time can be substantial for large data.
+     -  Number of parallel processes.
+Default is 80%.

 Example